floresclaudiaa/product/README.md

 # product
-This is a collection of my Product projects
+This is a collection of some of my Product projects.
+More available [here](https://www.yostruo.com).